 The food delivery service launched a humorous campaign featuring actor Jon Hamm during the NHL season opener.

-Roughly one year after having incorporated traditional channels into its media mix, food delivery service SkipTheDishes is running a mass play aimed at capturing the hungry audiences of televised hockey.
+TORONTO, ON - October 9, 2018 - Roughly one year after having incorporated traditional channels into its media mix, food delivery service SkipTheDishes is running a mass play aimed at capturing the hungry audiences of televised hockey.

 The campaign launched with “Ordinary Canadian Guy” on Oct.
 3, which features American actor Jon Hamm (of Mad Men fame), who plays the role of the “entitled celebrity,” a theme that will run across two additional future commercials on TV and digital.

 In the spot, which Hamm himself helped develop, the actor presents himself as an “ordinary Canadian” (born and raised in St. Louis, Missouri) who claims to do chores, is a big-time hockey fan and orders food from SkipTheDishes (or rather, has his helper do it for him).

 Its humorous, tongue-and-cheek approach is representative of how SkipTheDishes has sought to create a “personality” for itself in its advertising, with the goal of differentiating in a category that has become much more competitive over the years, says Kevin Edwards, CMO at SkipTheDishes.
 He joined the company in the spring, after having served in the same role at the Movember Foundation since 2016.

 With the new campaign, the brand wanted to maintain its “sense of humour,” while taking that positioning further with the help of a celebrity, he says.

 Previous efforts have included the innuendo-heavy “Couples” commercial from January, in which the act of ordering from SkipTheDishes is humorously compared with couples’ activities in the bedroom.
 The new concept playing off celebrity entitlement is meant to let customers know they deserve the food they want – wherever and whenever they want it, says Edwards.